 Senior Lot: located on the west side of the high school.
 Parking in the senior lot is on a first come basis until the lot is full.
-Students are not to park in the spots facing the building near Student Services or in the first six visitor spots closest to the main entrance.
+The administration reserves the right to assign specific spots to specific students.
+This may be done in special circumstances such as fundraising events and/or other special situations.
+Students are not to park in the spots facing the building near Student Services, assigned spots or in the first six visitor spots closest to the main entrance.
 All vehicles are expected to park properly in the spaces provided.
 Student Lot: located across the street from the high school and is available for all students who drive to school.
 All vehicles are expected to park properly in the spaces provided.